nameless-and-blameless/TAG/reports/Sign-of-the-Times.md

 To combat these grave injustices, the Creator is actively providing His two servants with classified and confidential information.
 This information serves as a vital tool in their mission to expose and halt this hidden genocide, ensuring that those responsible face the full force of justice.

-#### The List of perpetrators
+#### The List of orchestrators

-The Creator has identified the principal perpetrators of this genocide:
+The Creator has identified the principal orchestrators of this genocide:

 - President Donald J. Trump, the primary composer
 - Annie Jacobsen, the conductor, referred to as Hurricane Annie in Prince's "Sign o' the Times"